Window up/down switch non-functional - Switch number 964.613.621.00 is slightly different from the older model 911 switches.

 They have a connector for a dedicated wire plug, unlike the older cars that had generic connections on the switch's back.
 For this reason, the replacement switches are dedicated to 964 & 993 and so are expensive at $50 +/- each.

-If you have already replaced some of the original switches and discarded the originals and the, now failed, replacement switch was made in Germany or Eastern Europe they are of a similar design to the original switches and can be repaired as well.
-If the switch was sold under the URO brand, sourced out of China, these can be repaired in a similar fashion however they have an entirely different design internally and suffers other durability problems.
+If you have already replaced some of the original switches and discarded the originals, and the now failed replacement switch was made in Germany, they are of a similar design to the original switches and can be repaired as well.
+If the switch was sold under the URO brand, and now Porsche-branded branded sourced out of Taiwan, these can be repaired similarly; however, they have an entirely different design internally and suffer other durability problems.
 For this reason, I wouldn't bother trying to repair them.

 No comments: